Terms of Service

 Your Dropbox and your files are yours.

-We will never access your Dropbox without your explicit written permission, and then only do so in extreme troubleshooting cases with your guidance.
+We will never access your Dropbox or Box without your explicit written permission, and then only do so in extreme troubleshooting cases with your guidance.
 All files you transmit to or receive from the WebDAV server located at https://dav.dropdav.com are your exclusive property.
 We make no claims to their ownership.
 At any time you may revoke DropDAV’s access to your Dropbox by visiting your Dropbox account page.
 You can also completely remove your information from the DropDAV database by deleting your account via the DropDAV account management page.

 We’re taken every precaution to maintain data confidentiality.